 - Keep within posted speed limits – they are rigorously enforced by Police.
 Fixed and mobile speed cameras operate throughout New Zealand.

 - All drivers and passengers must wear a safety belt.
-Children under five must be buckled into approved child restraints.
+Children under seven must be buckled into approved child restraints.

 - It is illegal to use a mobile phone while driving, except to make an emergency 111 call.